diyar-coder/snake-game/README.md

 # snake-game

-Move the snake around and eat as many apples as you can without crashing into anything (including itself)
+Move the snake around and eat as many apples as you can get it to without crashing into anything (including itself)

 ---